anandhan230807-boop/Daily_challenges/README.md

     Q2.
 Write a C program to check whether the digits of a number are in ascending order.
     Q3.
 Write a C program to print the factorial of a given number N.
     Q4.
 Write a C program to calculate the count, sum, product of digits in a given number.
+Day-9:
+    Q1.
+Write a C program to reverse a given number.
+    Q2.
+Write a C program to check whether a number is palindrome or not.
+    Q3.
+Write a C program to check whether a number is Armstrong number or not.
+    Q4.
+Write a C program to find the GCD and LCM of two numbers.